What is NOMAD about?

 A thorough study will be undertaken to define a matrix of materials to be selected as well as the neutron irradiation conditions such as fluence and temperature.
 Hence non-cladded and cladded specimens of relevant RPV materials will be neutron-irradiated and allocated for further investigations in hot cells.
 Destructive examinations of the microstructural and mechanical properties of the neutron-irradiated material will be carried out and reported along with existing data to be compiled.
 Reference measurements (mechanical/destructive tests and microstructural investigations) will be performed in order to confirm results (DBTT shift, upper shelf energy, hardness) to be predicted by the NDE methods.

-To characterize the changes of microstructure and mechanical properties induced by neutron irradiation on the aforementioned materials, optimal sensors will be designed and measuring settings for each nondestructive evaluation method will be determined in a first step.
-In a second step cladded and non-cladded specimens will be characterized using a combination of several NDE methods with proven basic feasibility.
-In the next step, the methods illustrating the best sensitivity for neutron irradiation-induced embrittlement in non-cladded material will be adopted to and optimized for cladded material.
+To characterise the changes of microstructure and mechanical properties induced by neutron irradiation on the aforementioned materials, optimal sensors will be designed and measuring settings for each non-destructive evaluation method will be determined in a first step.
+In a second step cladded and non-cladded specimens will be characterised using a combination of several NDE methods with proven basic feasibility.
+In the next step, the methods illustrating the best sensitivity for neutron irradiation-induced embrittlement in non-cladded material will be adopted to and optimised for cladded material.
 Finally, NDE measurements will be performed on this material as well, and the resulting data will be compiled in a materials database.
-Correlations between mechanical, microstructural and NDE parameters, including quantification of reliability and uncertainty, will be analyzed and documented with respect to initial (non-irradiated) microstructure, material variability and other influencing factors.
+Correlations between mechanical, microstructural and NDE parameters, including quantification of reliability and uncertainty, will be analysed and documented with respect to initial (non-irradiated) microstructure, material variability and other influencing factors.